Divorce Attorney in Wausau, WI and the Surrounding Areas

 Emotions run high – sometime very high.

 If you, or someone you know has fallen into one of these categories; PLEASE, PLEASE have them seek out professional mental health counseling immediately.
-It is impossible to offer guidance and proper legal counseling when a party to a divorce has emotions running away.
+It is impossible to offer guidance and proper legal counseling from a divorce lawyer in Wausau, WI when a party to a divorce has emotions running away.

 Revenge and divorce are "deadly."
-Please seek professional health counseling as soon as possible.
+As your divorce lawyer in Wausau, WI, we recommend that you also seek professional health counseling as soon as possible.
 While these emotions will be temporary, there is no reason to be overly sad, angry, frustrated, or revengeful for what is happening.

 Friends are what you’ll find here.

-If money is an issue or you and your spouse are able to cooperate with one another, try our low-cost alternative – DIVORCE FORM ASSISTANCE – where our firm offers assistance to you to assist you with filing in the divorce forms necessary to get your divorce done with a minimum of hassle as possible.
+If money is an issue or you and your spouse are able to cooperate with one another, try our low-cost alternative – DIVORCE FORM ASSISTANCE – where our firm offers assistance as your divorce attorney in Wausau, WI to help you with filing in the divorce forms necessary to get your divorce done with a minimum of hassle as possible.
 Call to learn more.

-Lastly, we would like to mention that Andrew Schmidt is a guardian ad litem.
+Lastly, we would like to mention that Andrew Schmidt is not only a divorce lawyer in Wausau, WI, but also a guardian ad litem.
 This means he is a licensed attorney whose role is to represent the best interests of children during investigations and court processes.
 As a result of his experiences in this capacity, he has seen firsthand the devastating effects that mental illness, alcoholism, drug abuse, ADD/ADHD, and obsessive-compulsive disorders can have on families.
-He is determined to help clients avoid these consequences wherever he possibly can
+He is determined to help clients avoid these consequences wherever he possibly can.

-Reach us by phone or by email today to schedule a consultation.
+Reach us by phone or by email today to schedule a consultation with a divorce attorney in Wausau, WI.
 Weekend and evening times are available by appointment.
 We can also meet with you in your home, in a health care facility, or in another setting, if necessary.
 Major credit cards are accepted.

 Share On: